 Wellington’s transport choices involve 5 crucial outcomes; and the main arguments for changing the present system boil down to 3 factors...

 - SUSPENSION MONORAIL is unique in incorporating all three.
-These are inextricably interwined, and ground-based modes of transport (including Buses, Trams and Trackless Tram) FAIL on all three.
-Suspension Monorail is unique in not sharing the road with other forms of transport.
+These factors are inextricably interwined (via SEPARATION vs SHARING of routes).
+Ground-based modes of transport (including Buses, Trams and Trackless Tram) FAIL on all three because of lack of separation, but Suspension Monorail is unique in not sharing the road with other forms of transport.

 - For ground-based transport, it is entirely predictable that pedestrians, cyclists, skateboarders, scooterists, motorcyclists, and drivers of cars, trucks, and buses will have accidents and near misses involving trams if they are obliged to share the same road space, especially when paths cross or change direction.
 If you doubt this, look at our pages and links regarding accidents.
 The people of Wuppertal in Germany engineered out the human factor long before the aviation industry discovered this.
 Their safety record over the last 120 years demonstrates that.